 You get the drift.
 These are, not, leading indicators of agility and an effective agile transformation.

-I submit that agile transforming organisations must continue to report on meaningful metrics that they currently reporting on.
-These may be within the reported of ‘Key Performance Indicators’ (for example).
-Given it takes a village to produce these metrics and that they get reported with a long lead time, I’ve experimented with the introduction of other ‘leading indicators of agile transformation’.
+I submit that agile transforming organisations must continue to report on meaningful metrics that they are currently reporting on.
+These may be badged as ‘Key Performance Indicators’ (for example).
+Given it takes a village to produce these metrics and that they get reported with a long lag time, I’ve experimented with the introduction of other ‘leading indicators of agile transformation’.

 Here’s my expression of leading indicators of agile transformation as the following: